• Make A Gift

 • Contact

-You are here: Home / member-college-news / Columbia College Introduces The Communiversity at Columbia College
+You are here: Home / Member College News / Columbia College Introduces The Communiversity at Columbia College

 Columbia College Introduces The Communiversity at Columbia College

-April 11, 2017 By SC Independent Colleges & Universities
+April 11, 2017 by SC Independent Colleges & Universities

 Communiversity at Columbia CollegeCOLUMBIA, SC (courtesy of columbiasc.edu) — Columbia College announces the establishment of The Communiversity at Columbia College.